mayur0408/Thesis--Property-Price-Prediction-using-Regression-Algortihms-and-Chatbot-using-NLP-/README.md

 ## For running the Flask app :

 1. Clone repository to your local directory.
 2. Make sure you have python and all the necessary libraries installed on your system.
 All the required libraries are given in "**requirements.txt**" text document.
-To install these librabires open command propmt in your local directory and type "**pip install -r requirements.txt**".
+To install these librabires open command prompt in your local directory and type "**pip install -r requirements.txt**".
 It will take some time as there are penitude of libraries.
 3. Open and run "**server.py**" file.
 It will take few moment to run and in the end you will get a localhost URL.
 4. Copy that URL and paste it in your web browser to run the Flask App.

 Hope you find this project useful.
-If you have any constructive feedback, please send an email to patelmayur0408@gmail.com.
+If you have any feedback, please contact me on the email patelmayur0408@gmail.com.
 Thank you!